Yuan's outlook based on economic growth.

-In recent decades, China's economy has been developing rapidly; in fact, it is one of the most dynamic economies in the world.
+China's economy has been growing rapidly in recent decades, and is in fact one of the most dynamic economies in the world.

-True, since 2011 there has been a slowdown in economic development; the global crisis has reached the Middle Kingdom.
+It is true that since 2011 there has been a slowdown in economic development, and the global crisis has reached China.

-Analysts' forecasts for 2017 have so far been fully confirmed; according to preliminary data, China's economic growth this year will be around 6.2-6.5%.
+Analysts' forecasts for 2017 are being fully confirmed; according to preliminary data, China's economic growth this year will be in the region of 6.2-6.5%.

-There are many reasons for this decline, the most significant being the decline in the export of Chinese goods to foreign markets.
+There are many reasons for this decline, the most significant of which is the decline in exports of Chinese goods to foreign markets.

-How does the slowdown in economic development affect the exchange rate of the Chinese currency?
+How does the economic slowdown affect the Chinese currency exchange rate?
 If you look at the currency pair chart, you'll notice that the USD/JPY pair has been trending downwards in 2017.
 Despite declining economic growth, the Japanese yen has been appreciating against the US dollar.
 Over the past three months, the gain has been more than 3%.

 Why is the yuan rising?